Beyond Meat Logo

 Beyond Meat Logo 2009

-The upper square was light brown in color and contained an image of a fork pointing upward with tines.
+The upper square was light brown and contained an image of a fork pointing upward with tines.
 The white line forming its outline is bifurcated in the middle and curved in different directions.
 The brand name was located in the lower dark brown square.
 The designers divided it into two lines with center alignment.
 The sans-serif font made the lettering legible even at a reduced size.

 2015 – 2016